alechilczenko/old-dotfiles/README.md

 - [lxappearance](https://www.archlinux.org/packages/community/x86_64/lxappearance/) - GTK theme switcher
 - [papirus folders](https://github.com/PapirusDevelopmentTeam/papirus-folders) - Allows to change the color of folders
 - [i3lock](https://github.com/guimeira/i3lock-fancy-multimonitor) - Blurry lock screen for i3lock with multimonitor support

+## The Lazy Script
+I also made a small python script that automatically changes the gaps and select a random wallpaper, finally reloads the I3 configuration.
+You can assign a keyboard shortcut to do this faster.

 ## Screenshots
 ![Screenshot](/screenshots/2.png)